Fact Sheet 2015

 - H-1B rules require that employers pay “the actual wage level paid by the employer to all other individuals with similar experience and qualifications” or “the prevailing wage level.”

-- “Prevailing wage” is “the average wage paid to similarly employed workers in a specific occupation in the area of intended employment.”
-The prevailing wage does not take into account specialized skills or education, but is instead an average wage for workers in an occupation.
+- “Prevailing wage” is “the average wage paid to similarly employed workers in a specific occupation in the [geographic] area of intended employment.”
+The prevailing wage does not take into account specialized skills or education, but is instead an average wage for workers in an occupation in a particular location.
 Analysts often argue that the prevailing wage makes it possible for H-1B employers to undercut U.S. wage rates because it is less than the market wage for labor.
 “Market wage” is defined as the wage earned by a worker in the open labor market.
 Market wages take into account the skills, experience, and education of the worker.

-- Experts have estimated that the prevailing wage is at least 20 percent lower than the market wage.
+- Companies using H-1B beneficiaries can achieve a cost savings of about 20 percent.
 Phiroz Vandrevala, an executive with Indian IT firm Tata Consultancy Services, remarked in an interview that “our wage per employee is 20-25 percent less than U.S. wage for a similar employee.”

 Mistreatment of the H-1B Workforce